Scroll To See More Images

 Instead, hairstylists and colorists seem to unanimously agree that investing in a solid water filter is the easiest way to protect your hair (and skin) from hard water.
 “The best thing to do is to [install] a shower filter,” says Garland.
 Her favorite?
 “RAINDROPS901 ($95) is a six-step filtration process.
 It’s like a Brita for your hair!”
 In order to make sure your shower filter stays effective, Garland advises changing it every few months.
 “This will help reverse and protect against future damage.”

 While adding a water filter to your shower head is paramount for avoiding and getting rid of hard water’s effects, there are some other treatments and products that can help accelerate the healing process as well.
 “My other go-to is the Hard Water Malibu shampoos and conditioners.
 If you’re investing in beautiful hair color, protect the investment with these products,” she advises.
 Ahead, we’ve outlined more stylist-approved remedies to help you blast away mineral buildup.
 Take your pick.

-With a near 5-star rating backed by over 1,000 customer reviews, this budget-friendly water filter is designed to filter out sediment, calcium and other damaging contaminants.
-In addition to its powerful 12-step filtration system, this shower head filter also blocks the growth of mold, bacteria and funghi, all of which can also affect your internal health.
+This budget-friendly water filter is designed to filter out sediment, calcium and other damaging contaminants.
+In addition to its powerful 12-step filtration system, this shower head filter also blocks the growth of mold, bacteria, and fungi, all of which can also affect your internal health.

 Commonly used in salons to remove mineral buildup prior to color services, this inclusive set works to restore hair’s health by detoxifying the scalp and follicle from toxins after consistent exposure to hard water.
 If you’re about to get your hair colored, this is a game-changing pre-treatment that will ensure your strands take to the color.
 It’s also an excellent weekly treatment to defend your locks against hard water.